github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 ### Repository collaborators

-We now allow you to add collaborators to organization-owned repositories, just like we always have for user-owned repositories.
+We now allow you to add collaborators directly to organization-owned repositories, just like we always have for user-owned repositories.

 The collaborator APIs now support organization-owned repositories: